 The Compound Effect: How Accessibility Improves Everything

 Accessibility is not a cost centre.
 It is one of the highest-ROI investments you can make in your Shopify store.
 Inside the eCommerce Circle, we help members audit their stores for accessibility gaps and implement fixes as part of the CRO pillar.
 Because a store that works for everyone is a store that sells to everyone.
-If you want help making your store more accessible and more profitable, we would love to chat.
+If you want help making your store more accessible and more profitable, let’s talk.